-The non-stop pace of modern life — and our 24/7 connectivity — can make getting a proper night’s sleep a challenge, to say the least.
+Since the onset of the coronavirus pandemic, it’s become more crucial than ever to get quality sleep.
+But our days — filled with change and uncertainty — can make getting a proper night’s sleep a challenge, to say the least.
 To plough through an ever-growing to-do list and inbox, many of us work into the wee hours, skimping on shuteye.
-In fact, 33 percent of Americans get six or fewer hours of sleep per night, according to a newly published study in the journal Sleep.
+In fact, 33% of Americans get six or fewer hours of sleep per night, according to a study in the journal Sleep.
 That’s at least one hour less than the seven hours per night you should get, as recommended by the American Academy of Sleep Medicine and the National Sleep Foundation.

-Young people have an especially pronounced challenge because they need more sleep than adults: kids ages 6 to 12 need 9 to 12 hours of sleep per night, and teens ages 13 to 18 should get 8 to 10 hours for healthy development.
-And yet, a GenYouth and Sleep Number survey last year found that teens are losing an average of 1.7 hours of sleep per night annually, with 71 percent of middle and high school students suffering from sleep deprivation.
+Young people have an especially pronounced challenge because they need more sleep than adults: kids ages 6 to 12 need nine to 12 hours of sleep per night, and teens ages 13 to 18 should get eight to 10 hours for healthy development.
+And yet, a GenYouth and Sleep Number survey found that teens are losing an average of 1.7 hours of sleep per night annually, with 71% of middle and high school students suffering from sleep deprivation.

 As a culture, we’re still inclined to boast about our all-nighters as a proud testament to our productivity and commitment to work.
 But a preponderance of data shows in no uncertain terms that it’s nothing to brag about.
 A chronic lack of sleep brings about a whole host of physical, cognitive, and mental issues.
 It increases your risk of diabetes, obesity, heart disease, and high blood pressure.
 It harms your memory, focus, and learning capacity.
 And sleep deprivation also wreaks havoc on your emotional state, exacerbating depressive symptoms, triggering anxiety, and amplifying irritability and aggression.